 Canonic Crimson was premiered shortly after Crimson Duo met Paul Patterson during the 2017 World Harp Congress in Hong Kong.
 The canon is a lilting melody which weaves between the two instruments throughout the piece.
-Like the reflection of light, it imitates and inverts itself, until the differences between the mirror and the original are only slight. - JAYMEE HAEFNER, 2022 Canonic Crimson (2017) Paul Patterson (b.
-1947)

-The specific motivation behind the reflective piece was to illustrate a fullspectrum, light and whimsical piece.
+Like the reflection of light, it imitates and inverts itself, until the differences between the mirror and the original are only slight. - JAYMEE HAEFNER, 2022 The specific motivation behind the light reflective piece was to illustrate a full spectrum, light and whimsical piece.
 The light bubbles are reminiscent of light flares in a photograph or as we look through hazy eyes in the morning, with the seed of life everpresent.
-Partnership is illustrated through the two mandalas, both basking in the light of day, separate but sharing one space and moment. - HEATHER COOL, 2022
+Partnership is illustrated through the two mandalas, both basking in the light of day, separate but sharing one space and moment.- HEATHER COOL, 2022